CALCRIM No. 2503. Possession of Deadly Weapon With Intent to Assault (Pen. Code, § 17500)

 sentence stating that the term is defined elsewhere.

-is not a weapon as a matter of law but is capable of innocent uses.
+not a weapon as a matter of law and is capable of innocent uses.
 (People v.
+Aguilar

 Evidence of voluntary intoxication or mental impairment may be admitted to show

 that the defendant did not form the required mental state.
 (See People v.
 Ricardi

 (1992) 9 Cal.App.4th 1427, 1432 [12 Cal.Rptr.2d 364].)
 The court has no sua sponte

 duty to instruct on these defenses; however, the trial court must give these